1 dead, others hurt after U.S. helicopter crashes in Iraq

 Breaking News Emails

-An American helicopter crashed in Iraq early Monday, killing at least one member of the U.S.-led coalition and injuring multiple others, U.S. officials said.
+An American Pave Hawk helicopter crashed in Iraq early Monday, killing at least one member of the U.S.-led coalition and injuring multiple others, U.S. officials said.

 There were no immediate indications that enemy fire was involved in the crash, which happened at approximately 1 a.m. local time (8 p.m.
 ET Sunday).